 Active collaboration between parents and doctors is essential to the success of this project.

-The registration process requires the parent / guardian to provide an email address for a nominated clinical geneticist or medical specialist.
-The nominated doctor can then provide relevant medical and genetic information about their patient.
+The registration process requires the parent / guardian to provide an email address for a nominated doctor or genetic counsellor.
+The nominated doctor/genetic counsellor can then provide relevant medical and genetic information about their patient.

-If a high probability-match is made, the nominated doctor will be able to explain the results to parents / guardians.
+If a high probability-match is made, the nominated doctor/genetic counsellor will be able to explain the results to parents / guardians.

-We recommend that parents / guardians advise their doctor that they have been nominated as their doctor for this project.
+We recommend that parents / guardians advise their doctor that they have been nominated as their doctor/genetic counsellor for this project.

-The direct or departmental email addresses for doctors are usually available by contacting the institution or hospital where they work.
+The direct or departmental email addresses for doctors/genetic counsellors are usually available by contacting the institution or hospital where they work.